luckyshot/thermostat/README.md

 The Raspberry Pi 3 B+ uses 3W but it has Syncthing in it with an old external USB drive, it can go up to 7W whenever it's syncing a lot of stuff and the CPU is at max.

+### I get this error: 'RuntimeError: Error accessing GPIO.'

+You need to run the Python script as sudo: `sudo ./thermo.py` for the GPIO pins to be accessiblr.

 ### Other useful commands